bbatsov/batsov.com/_posts/2011-04-26-thoughts-on-the-kindle.md

 ### Quality of images

-This one really surprised me - the images and photos look very good on the Kindle(unless they are very big and have to be scaled down).
+This one really surprised me - the images and photos look very good on the Kindle (unless they are very big and have to be scaled down).

 ### Navigation

-The navigation is outstanding - I think the idea to double the buttons for forward/backward page was a brilliant one.
+The navigation is outstanding - I think the idea to place the buttons for forward/backward page on both sides of the display was a brilliant one.
 The ability to skip chapters and to easily navigate the table of contents is fairly handy as well.
 Unfortunately not all mobi books are created with an useful table of contents, but this is not a problem of the Kindle itself.

 ### Built-in dictionary

-Although my knowledge of English is considered quite considerable I'm no native speaker and when I read fancy books from time to time I encounter words I do not know.
+Although my knowledge of English is quite good I'm no native speaker and when I read fancy books from time to time I encounter words I do not know.
 Having the built-in dictionary I can just move the cursor to the word in question and I see its meaning inline.
 This is so very cool!

-### Weight & size
+### Size & weight

 The Kindle is smaller and lighter than most paperbacks.
-And you can carry literary hundreds of books on your kindle.
+And you can carry literary hundreds of books on your Kindle.

 ### Battery life

 Without the wireless the battery lasts for about a month...
+Can't imagine anyone being unhappy with the battery life.

 ### Amazon Kindle store